reqshark/nanomsg.iojs/readme.markdown

 ### socket.linger(amount)

-*(Function, param: Number, default: `1000`)*
+*(Function, param: Number, default: `1000`)*: Specifies how long the socket should try to send pending outbound messages after `socket.close()` or `socket.shutdown()` is called, in milliseconds.

 ```js
 socket.linger(5000)
 console.log(socket.linger()) //5000
 ```

-Specifies how long the socket should try to send pending outbound messages after `socket.close()` or `socket.shutdown()` is called, in milliseconds.

 ### socket.sndbuf(size)

-*(Function, param: Number, default: `128kB`)*
+*(Function, param: Number, default: `128kB`)*: Size of the send buffer, in bytes.
+To prevent blocking for messages larger than the buffer, exactly one message may be buffered in addition to the data in the send buffer.

+Pass no parameter for the socket's send buffer size.

 ```js
 socket.sndbuf(131072)
 console.log(socket.sndbuf()) // 131072
 ```

+### socket.rcvbuf(size)

-Size of the send buffer, in bytes.
-To prevent blocking for messages larger than the buffer, exactly one message may be buffered in addition to the data in the send buffer.
+*(Function, param: Number, default: `128kB`)*: Size of the receive buffer, in bytes.
+To prevent blocking for messages larger than the buffer, exactly one message may be buffered in addition to the data in the receive buffer.

 Pass no parameter for the socket's send buffer size.

-### socket.rcvbuf(size)

-*(Function, param: Number, default: `128kB`)*

 ```js
 socket.rcvbuf(20480)
 console.log(socket.rcvbuf()) // 20480
 ```

-Size of the receive buffer, in bytes.
-To prevent blocking for messages larger than the buffer, exactly one message may be buffered in addition to the data in the receive buffer.

-Pass no parameter for the socket's send buffer size.

 ### socket.sndtimeo(timeout)

-*(Function, param: Number, default: `-1`)*
+*(Function, param: Number, default: `-1`)*: The timeout for send operation on the socket, in milliseconds.
+If message cannot be sent within the specified timeout, EAGAIN error is returned

+Pass no parameter for the socket's send timeout.

 ```js
 socket.sndtimeo(200)
 console.log(socket.sndtimeo()) // 200
 ```

+### socket.rcvtimeo(timeout)

-The timeout for send operation on the socket, in milliseconds.
+*(Function, param: Number, default: `-1`)*: The timeout for recv operation on the socket, in milliseconds.
 If message cannot be sent within the specified timeout, EAGAIN error is returned

-Pass no parameter for the socket's send timeout.
+Pass no parameter for the socket's recv timeout.

-### socket.rcvtimeo(timeout)

-*(Function, param: Number, default: `-1`)*

 ```js
 socket.rcvtimeo(50)
 console.log(socket.rcvtimeo()) // 50
 ```

-The timeout for recv operation on the socket, in milliseconds.
-If message cannot be sent within the specified timeout, EAGAIN error is returned

-Pass no parameter for the socket's recv timeout.

 ### socket.reconn(timeout)

-*(Function, param: Number, default: `100`)*
+*(Function, param: Number, default: `100`)*: For connection-based transports such as TCP, this option specifies how long to wait, in milliseconds, when connection is broken before trying to re-establish it.
+Note that actual reconnect interval may be randomized to some extent to prevent severe reconnection storms.

+Pass no parameter for the socket's `reconnect` interval.

 ```js
 socket.reconn(600)
 console.log(socket.reconn()) // 600
 ```

-For connection-based transports such as TCP, this option specifies how long to wait, in milliseconds, when connection is broken before trying to re-establish it.
-Note that actual reconnect interval may be randomized to some extent to prevent severe reconnection storms.

-Pass no parameter for the socket's `reconnect` interval.

 ### socket.maxreconn(timeout)

-*(Function, param: Number, default: `0`)*
+*(Function, param: Number, default: `0`)*: <strong>Only to be used in addition to `socket.reconn()`.</strong> `maxreconn()` specifies maximum reconnection interval.
+On each reconnect attempt, the previous interval is doubled until `maxreconn` is reached.
+Value of zero means that no exponential backoff is performed and reconnect interval is based only on `reconn`.
+If `maxreconn` is less than `reconn`, it is ignored.

+Pass no parameter for the socket's `maxreconn` interval.

 ```js
 socket.maxreconn(60000)
 console.log(socket.maxreconn()) // 60000
 ```

-<strong>Only to be used in addition to `socket.reconn()`.</strong> `maxreconn()` specifies maximum reconnection interval.
-On each reconnect attempt, the previous interval is doubled until `maxreconn` is reached.
-Value of zero means that no exponential backoff is performed and reconnect interval is based only on `reconn`.
-If `maxreconn` is less than `reconn`, it is ignored.

-Pass no parameter for the socket's `maxreconn` interval.

 ### socket.sndprio(priority)

-*(Function, param: Number, default: `8`)*
+*(Function, param: Number, default: `8`)*: Sets outbound priority for endpoints subsequently added to the socket.

+This option has no effect on socket types that send messages to all the peers.
+However, if the socket type sends each message to a single peer (or a limited set of peers), peers with high priority take precedence over peers with low priority.

+Highest priority is 1, lowest is 16.
+Pass no parameter for the socket's current outbound priority.

 ```js
 socket.sndprio(2)
 console.log(socket.sndprio()) // 2
 ```

-Sets outbound priority for endpoints subsequently added to the socket.

-This option has no effect on socket types that send messages to all the peers.
-However, if the socket type sends each message to a single peer (or a limited set of peers), peers with high priority take precedence over peers with low priority.

-Highest priority is 1, lowest priority is 16.
-Default value is 8.

-Pass no parameter for the socket's current outbound priority.

 # test
 on **unix** systems: